DIG THIS

 KEEP SOIL DRY

-This is drought-tolerant plant, so you can go longer periods without watering and it will still thrive.
+This is a drought-tolerant plant, so you can go longer periods without watering and it will still thrive.

 Let the soil completely dry out before watering.
-Overwatering is the most common cause for issues for a ZZ Plant.
+Overwatering is the most common cause for issues for a ZZ plant.
 Remember, it is retaining moisture on its own, so don’t drown it!

 LOW HUMIDITY